-I lost around $500 during those days and I thought something will work for me.
+I lost around $500 in that period.
+I tried multiple times because I thought something will work for me.
 In the end, I lost only my hard-earned money and gained nothing else.

 Here Are The Top & Best 30 Online Scams You Should Know!